 Which companies use palm oil in washing powder?

 Some of the brands we reviewed are completely palm oil free across all products.
 They were: Bide, Greenscents and Planet Detox, with Greenscents certified as palm oil free by the International Palm Oil Free Certification Trademark POFCAP.

-derivatives: Astonish, ATTITUDE, Easy, Ecozone, Prism (Eco-Max), and Smol.
+derivatives: Astonish, ATTITUDE, Easy, Ecozone, and Prism (Eco-Max).